-Special thanks to the landowners who allowed access to their properties for drilling: John Hansen, John Lindall, Larry Moody, Wayne Siela, and Dean and Christine Studer.
-A special thanks to the staff of the Benton County Conservation board for allowing access onto sites and for many discussions of the geology of the area.
-The majority of drilling was provided by Matthew Streeter of the Iowa Geological Survey (IGS) with the assistance of University of Iowa (UI) student Brennan Slater.
-Additional deep drilling was provided by Wendling Quarries, and a special thank you to Drew Frey and John Tuthill for providing that opportunity.
-UI students Travis Maher and Cornell College student Gabi Hiatt prepared well cutting samples for stratigraphic logging.
-UI student Nick Johnson assisted with well locations.
-Thanks also to Rick Langel (IGS) for managing the Iowa geologic sampling database (GeoSam).
+We would like to thank Cary Bierschenk and Ann and Marlyn Jorgensen who allowed us access to their properties for drilling.
+Special thanks also to the Benton County Secondary Roads Department for access for drilling.
+John Tuthill of Wendling Quarries Inc. deserves special appreciation for granting access to quarries near the mapping area.
+A special thanks to the staff of the Benton County Conservation Board for allowing access onto sites and for many discussions of the geology of the area.
+Drilling was provided by Matthew Streeter of the Iowa Geological Survey (IGS) with the assistance of Sophie Peirce (IGS) and University of Iowa (UI) student Dan Bloch.
+UI students Nick Johnson, Ellie Biebesheimer, and Dan Bloch assisted with well locations.
 Special thanks to Kathy Woida of the Natural Resources Conservation Service (retired) and Art Bettis, UI Department of Earth and Environmental Sciences (retired), for assistance with core description and for numerous valuable discussions regarding the geology of the Iowan Erosion Surface.
 Casey Kohrt and Chris Kahle of the Iowa Department of Natural Resources provided GIS technical help.
 Administrative support was provided by Suzanne Doershuk, Melissa Eckrich, Teresa Gaffey, Carmen Langel, and Rosemary Tiwari.